Kayo Sports

-Kayo Sports is an over-the-top video streaming subscription service available in Australia, owned by Streamotion (a wholly owned subsidiary of Foxtel).
-The service offers sports live and on demand from Fox Sports, ESPN, beIN Sports, and Racing.com.
+Kayo Sports is an Australian over-the-top video streaming service owned by Hubbl, a subsidiary of Foxtel.
+Launched in November 2018, the service is oriented towards sports, carrying live and on-demand content from Foxtel's Fox Sports networks, and third-party partners such as ESPN Australia and Racing.com.

 History

 In March 2018 it was reported Foxtel were investigating an over-the-top sports streaming service to appeal to customers not willing to subscribe to traditional satellite or cable.
 At the time the service had reportedly been in development for more than nine months but was yet to be green lit.
 It was reported the new service would not use the Foxtel branding.
 In August 2018 it was reported Foxtel had green lit this new sports streaming service, which was code named Project Martian.
 It was predicted the service would launch in late 2018 coinciding with a cricket event following Foxtel's recent new six year broadcasting deal with Cricket Australia.

 In October 2018, it was reported the service was originally planned to launch in early November but was delayed until early December in order to conduct further testing to avoid technical issues similar to those experienced by Optus Sport for the 2018 FIFA World Cup.
 On 5 November 2018 it was reported Foxtel were exploring including ESPN and beIN Sports in the service which was rumored to be called Kayo Sports.

-On 9 November 2018, it was formally announced the new service would be called Kayo Sports and launched in beta that day.
+On 9 November 2018, it was announced that the new service would be called Kayo Sports and launched in beta that day.
 At launch, the service offered over 50 sports from Fox Sports, ESPN and beIN Sports networks live and on demand.
 Foxtel CEO Patrick Delany described the service as the "Netflix of sport".
 Following a positive reception to the beta launch, Kayo Sports officially launched on 26 November 2018.

-On 6 May 2019 Kayo Sports added Racing.com.
+In May 2019, Kayo Sports added Racing.com.

-In February 2021 it was announced Telstra (part owner of parent company Foxtel) would be replacing their Telstra Live Pass service in the National Rugby League and Australian Football League mobile apps which offered streaming of games with access to Kayo Sports.
+In February 2021, Telstra, part owner of parent company Foxtel, replaced their Telstra Live Pass service in the National Rugby League and Australian Football League mobile apps, which offered streaming of games, with access to Kayo Sports.

-As of May 2021 it was announced that Kayo Sports has exceeded 1 million total subscribers, with paying subscribers expected to reach that milestone imminently.
+In May 2021, Kayo Sports exceeded 1 million total subscribers, with paying subscribers expected to reach that milestone imminently.

+In May 2023, it was announced that beIN Sports content would no longer be available on either Foxtel or Kayo Sports platforms from July 2023.

+In December 2024, UK-based sports streaming provider DAZN announced its intent to acquire Foxtel for $3.4 billion, in a sale that will include Kayo Sports.